Our latest release has new and improved

 the ability to analyze spending habits at the grocery store!

 So how did she collect her data?
-What I find especially interesting is that
+What I find especially interesting is

 P and U Charts and Limburger Cheese: